misyltoad/redgpu/Features.md

 * Easy multi-GPU support.
 All available GPUs are returned as handles you can pass to all procedures just as you would pass a single GPU handle.

 * Support for operating systems: Windows 10, Ubuntu 18.04 and higher.
+Support for C and C++ compilers: Visual Studio 2012 compiler on Windows 10 and higher, Clang 8 on Ubuntu 18.04 and higher (GCC is not supported).

 * Offline GPU code compilation to an industry standard, portable IR with DXC compiler (HLSL) on both Windows 10 and Ubuntu 18.04 operating systems.